connervieira/HomeIndex/DOCUMENTATION.md

 # Documentation

-Here you can learn how to install and use Home Index.
+Here you can learn how to install, configure, and use Home Index.

 ## Installation

+Installing Home Index is the first step in getting a self-hosted instance up and running.

 1. Download Home Index from the V0LT website, or another source.
 2. Install Apache, or another web server host.